Table of Contents

 I strongly believe in a multidisciplinary approach to patient care that includes a variety of practitioners: not only clinicians that can work independently, but also allied providers that work as part of a healthcare team, including licensed professionals like registered nurses, physical therapists, pharmacists, and certified nutritionists and health coaches.

 Who is ADAPT not for?

 The ADAPT Practitioner Training Program is a professional level course for clinicians and qualified allied providers who wish to incorporate a functional and ancestral approach into their practice.

-The following groups are not eligible for ADAPT Practitioner Training Program:
+The following groups are not eligible for the ADAPT Practitioner Training Program:

-- Health professionals and allied providers who do not meet the eligibility criteria (due to a lack of experience and/or education)
+- Health professionals and allied providers who do not meet the eligibility criteria (due to a lack of experience, supervision, and/or education)

 - Consumers without pre-existing training who are seeking to start a career in Functional Medicine or ancestral health

-How do I know whether I am eligible for ADAPT Practitioner Training Program?
+How do I know whether I am eligible for the ADAPT Practitioner Training Program?

-If you have one of the following professional licenses or are currently enrolled in one of these licensing programs and have completed at least some undergraduate course work in the medical sciences, then you are qualified for the ADAPT Practitioner Training Program:
+If you have one of the following active professional licenses OR you are currently enrolled in one of these licensing programs and have completed at least some undergraduate course work in the medical sciences, then you are qualified for the ADAPT Practitioner Training Program: